Assembly session: Oppn slams Punjab govt for not tabling bill against farm laws on Day 1 | Politics

 SAD MLAs rode tractors to reach the Vidhan Sabha in protest against the farm laws.
 They tore copies of the Centre's farm laws.
 AAP MLAs staged a protest outside the assembly complex wearing black capes.
 They tore and burnt copies of the farm laws.

 The House was adjourned for an hour by Speaker Rana K P Singh after the assembly took up obituary references.
 The House reassembled for nearly 15 minutes before being adjourned till Tuesday.
-As it reassembled, Leader of Opposition and AAP senior leader Harpal Cheema said the special session was called to counter new farm laws but the members "have not been given copies of the bills".
+As it reassembled, Harpal Cheema said the special session was called to counter new farm laws but the members "have not been given copies of the bills".

 "Will we get copies of the bills after the session is over," he asked.
 SAD member Gurpratap Singh Wadala said it seems the state government "does not have clarity" over the issue.